“In the end, we will remember not the words of our enemies, but the silence of our friends.” Martin Luther King, Jr.

 The recent political climate, however, has brought me back to the Passover story and Moses’ reluctant ascent into leadership of the Hebrews as they obtained their freedom and began their forty-year sojourn in the desert.
 Moses spoke out against social injustice.
 Can I do the same?
 And can I do it in a way as to not offend those whose political views are different from my own?

 In “Guess Who’s Coming to Dinner, “ an article I wrote in 2016, I shared my decision that I would not lose friends and relatives over politics.
-I am proud to say that it is a promise I have maintained.
+I am proud to say that it is a promise I have–for the most part–maintained.
 But there are times that I cannot remain silent in the face of bigotry, racism, anti-Semitism, and any form of hatred.

 I could not remain silent after the Tree of Life massacre when I received one of those blanket emails sent to numerous recipients warning us that Jews must support Trump.
 With my husband Larry’s help, I wrote a response to the email that I subsequently sent for publication in the October 31, 2018, Orlando Sentinel.
 “Any American president who refuses to denounce Neo-Nazis, spouts rhetoric that incites hatred and violence, and defends attending a rally while Jews lie dead on a synagogue floor—‘we cannot let our schedule or our lives change.” — is a disgrace to (alas) the six million and eleven Jews s a disgrace to the over six million and eleven Jews who died due to anti-Semitism.”